-Personally identifiable information (PII) is a term used in the U.S., while the term personal data is mostly used in Europe and is defined in the EU General Data Protection Regulation (GDPR) and used in the EU.
+Personally identifiable information (PII) is a term mostly used in the U.S., while the term personal data is defined in the EU General Data Protection Regulation (GDPR) and used in the EU.

-However, there is often confusion on whether Personally identifiable information and personal data are synonyms or they have a slightly different meaning.
-The answer to that can be a bit more complicated than it seems at first.
+However, there is often confusion on whether Personally identifiable information and personal data are synonyms or have slightly different meanings.
+The answer can be a bit more complicated than it initially seems.